World-Changing Science at NERSC

 Understanding the Function of Biomolecules - Joachim Frank, Nobel Prize in Chemistry 2017

-Joachim Frank, a NERSC user, and principal investigator, shared the 2017 Nobel Prize in Chemistry for the development of software used to reconstruct three-dimensional structure of in situ biological molecules from transmission electron microscopy images.
+Joachim Frank, a NERSC user and principal investigator, shared the 2017 Nobel Prize in Chemistry for the development of software used to reconstruct the three-dimensional structure of in situ biological molecules from transmission electron microscopy images.
 Frank pioneered the computational methods needed to reconstruct the 3D shape of biomolecules from thousands of 2D images obtained from Cryo-EM, methods employed today by most structural biologists who use electron microscopy.
 The SPIDER (System for Processing Image Data from Electron Microscopy and Related fields) software package Frank helped develop was for many years one of the most widely used for carrying out single-particle image 3D reconstruction of macromolecular assemblies from Cryo-EM image data.

 From 2004-2006, Frank was the principal investigator on a NERSC project, “Correlative Cryo-EM and Molecular Dynamics Simulations of Ribosomal Structure.”
 Using NERSC’s IBM SP 3 Seaborg system, Frank and his team completed several molecular dynamics simulations of the GTPase-associated center in the 50S ribosome subunit and transfer RNA (tRNA) and compared the molecular dynamics snapshots with molecular structures computationally reconstructed from experimental electron microscopy images using the SPIDER software package.